-Early on in the planning process, we tried to see if we could address the Eastside’s electrical needs with other solutions rather than building new infrastructure.
+Early on in the planning process, we studied whether the Eastside’s electrical needs could be addressed with other solutions rather than building new infrastructure.
 Some have suggested that we use batteries to store power for peak use, increase use of alternative power, build a new natural gas generation plant in Bellevue, or simply conserve more.

 - Increased use of alternative power was also investigated as a possible solution.
 However, solar panels don’t generate electricity during the peak hours of electricity use, which occurs on winter mornings and evenings.

 - Siting a new local power plant in a dense urban area would be extremely difficult to permit, and would still require new transmission lines to deliver the power to customers.

 - These alternatives were also studied in the Phase 1 Draft Environmental Impact Statement (EIS).
 These alternatives were not carried forward in the Phase 2 Draft EIS.
 To learn more about the alternatives studied, read Chapter 2 of the Phase 1 Draft EIS.

 The most reliable and cost-effective solution is a combination of continued, aggressive conservation efforts and building a new substation and higher capacity transmission lines.

 Review our fact sheet to learn more about other solutions studied.

 After nearly four years of study and extensive dialogue with Eastside communities, PSE has selected the existing corridor “Willow 1” route as the final route to permit for Energize Eastside.